 - Monopsony power.
 Firms with monopsony power can pay lower wages to workers.
 In capitalist societies, there is often great inequality between the owners of capital and those who work for firms.
 See: Monopsony exploitation

 - Inherited wealth and wealth inequality.
-A capitalist society is based on legal right to private property and the ability to pass on wealth to future generations.
+A capitalist society is based on the legal right to private property and the ability to pass on wealth to future generations.
 Capitalists argue that a capitalist society is fair because you gain the rewards of your hard work.
 But, often people are rich, simply because they inherit wealth or are born into a privileged class.
 Therefore, capitalist society not only fails to create equality of outcome, but also fails to provide equality of opportunity.

 - Inequality creates social division.
 Societies which are highly unequal create resentment and social division.